 We embrace a 12-step, abstinence-based approach to recovery.
 We also offer Refuge Recovery, a nontheistic, Buddhist approach to recovery.
 Clients attend both 12-step groups and Refuge Recovery groups.
 Refuge Recovery offers a systematic practice and process to help people move beyond the suffering caused by the cravings that characterize addictions.
 Core components of this approach include compassion and meditation.
 Both 12 Steps and Refuge Recovery groups are available onsite at The Ranch Pennsylvania addiction rehab.
 Speak Confidentially with a Ranch Recovery Advisor at 844-876-8685.

 Motivational interviewing empowers clients to take responsibility for their recovery and discover their own motivation to change.
 Open-ended questions, an affirming attitude and active listening are core components of Motivational interviewing.

 We help clients develop new, healthy skills they can use in recovery.
 Sometimes clients may participate in crafts or art-based activities.
 They also learn calming, centering techniques such as mindfulness practices.
 Clients are encouraged to bring musical instruments that they can use during free time or at our community fun night.
 Supervised offsite visits to the movies, mall, trampoline park, picnics or salons help clients practice being in the “real world” and engaging in everyday activities without drugs or alcohol.

-Clients volunteer twice a month at a local animal shelter as part of step work.
+Clients participate in volunteer opportunities in the community.
 This can provide a sense of purpose and fulfillment by helping those in need.